Leonxh/bulk_pdf/README.md

 # bulk_pdf
 commandline tools to merge a lot of word documents to one big pdf

-# Usage
-This section explains how to use these tools
 ## bulkpdf.py
 ```python
 python bulkpdf.py inputDir outputDir